net-funkyrobot/generator-worx-be/generators/app/templates/README.md

 Open the codebase in VS Code.
 A notification should pop up and ask if you want to `Reopen in container`.
 Do that and VS Code will build and start the dev container and then reopen the codebase inside the container environment.

-If this prompt doesn't show you cna use the remote connection menu (bottom left on the toolbar with a `><` icon).
+If this prompt doesn't show you can use the remote connection menu (bottom left on the toolbar with a `><` icon).
 In the menu select `Reopen in container`.

 ![Remote connection menu](docs_remote_connection_menu.jpg 'VS Code remote connection menu')